 I think this is why dying is not as bad as its made out to be.
 After a while you’re just READY for it!

-I was driving and Aitch was directing, her being a Cape Town local.
-At an intersection she said, “Go straight,” which elicited an immediate chorus of “NO!!
+I was driving and Aitch was directing, her being a Cape Town local, so she’s assuming navigational duties, forgetting she gets lost on land and is only accurate when at sea with a sextant in hand and no land in sight.
+At an intersection she said, “Go straight,” which elicited an immediate chorus of, “NO!
+We don’t say that!
 Gaily forward!
 Gaily forward!” from the guys.